 Trick to Remember the Difference

-If you have trouble remembering that aluminium is the British version of this word, remember that aluminium has two I’s, much like the word British.
+For everyday writing, however, if you have trouble remembering that aluminium is the British version of this word, remember that aluminium has two I’s, much like the word British.

 Is it aluminum or aluminium?
 Aluminum and aluminium both describe an elemental metal that makes up roughly 8% of the earth’s crust, and is used by humans for many things.

 - Aluminum is the American version of the word.

 Since aluminium and British are each spelled with two I’s, you can easily remember that aluminium should be reserved for British audiences.

 If you require additional assistance, be sure to check this article for a quick refresher when choosing aluminium or aluminum.